 Test Drive Your Puppy Today?

-Proponents also suggest that it’s a great way to figure out if a dog is right for your child.
+Proponents also suggest that it’s a great way to figure out if a dog is a right fit for your family.
 What better way than to introduce them to a puppy firsthand?

 Puppy rental could help your family make the leap to pet parenthood.
-Surprise your well-behaved girl or boy with a puppy before buying or adopting to gauge their interaction and make an informed decision on pet parenthood for your family.
+Surprise your well-behaved girl or boy with a puppy before buying or adopting to gauge their interaction and make an informed decision on becoming a dog parent.
+You just might be the perfect home.

 The Flip Side